electricimp/imp-central-impt/TestingGuide.md

 You may run the tests in the debug mode by specifying `--debug` option of the [**impt test run**](./CommandsManual.md#test-delete) command.
 It may be useful for analyzing failures.
 In this mode:
 - All communications with the [impCentral API](https://apidoc.electricimp.com) are displayed.
 - All communications with the [impUnit test framework](https://github.com/electricimp/impUnit) are displayed.
-- IMP device and IMP agent code of all the running builds are stored in the `./build` folder inside the test project home.
+- IMP device and IMP agent code of all the running builds are stored in the `.build` folder inside the test project home.

 *Example:*
 **TODO** - screenshot

 ### Cleaning Up

-**TODO**

-After the testing is finished you may want to clean-up different entities created for your testing.
+After the testing is finished you may want to clean-up different entities created during your testing.

 If you want to delete your test project, call [**impt test delete**](./CommandsManual.md#test-run) command from the test project home.
-It deletes [Test Configuration File](./CommandsManual.md#test-configuration-file), Builder cache directory (if exists), github credentials file (if exists), Builder variables file (if exists), `./build` folder created in debug mode (if exists).
+It deletes [Test Configuration File](./CommandsManual.md#test-configuration-file), Builder cache directory and debug information.
+By specifying additional options you may delete the github credentials file, the file with Builder variables and impCentral API entities (Device Group, Deployments, Product) which were used or created during the testing.
+See the [command's spec](./CommandsManual.md#test-delete) for the details.

 *Example:*
 **TODO** - screenshot

-If you want to fully delete the Device Group which you used for the testing, call [**impt dg delete**](./CommandsManual.md#dg-delete) command as `impt dg delete --dg <DEVICE_GROUP_IDENTIFIER> --builds --force`.
-It makes a full clean-up of all impCentral entities created during your testing - unassigns all devices from the Device Group, deletes all builds created for the Device Group, deletes the Device Group itself. **TODO** - what about adding this as an option to test delete command?
+Alternatively, you may fully delete the Device Group which you used for the testing by calling the [**impt dg delete**](./CommandsManual.md#dg-delete) command as `impt dg delete --dg <DEVICE_GROUP_IDENTIFIER> --builds --force`.
+It makes a full clean-up of all impCentral entities created during your testing - unassigns all devices from the Device Group, deletes all builds created for the Device Group, deletes the Device Group itself.

 *Example:*
 **TODO** - screenshot